"

 Figure 2.8.
 Welding Produces Intense Light / Photo Credit: TA_t, Pixabay License

 Welding produces heat and often sparks that can cause burns or fires.
 Sparks are not merely tiny bits of flame but rather tiny bits of molten or glowing hot metal.
-Sparks produced by grinding can travel over long distances, and some sparks, such as from aluminum, are not visible yet can still cause severe eye injuries.
-When grinding or otherwise producing sparks, wear appropriate PPE such as leather sleeves, gloves, safety glasses, ear plugs, and a face shield (See Chapter 3).
+Sparks produced by grinding can travel over long distances and some sparks, such as from aluminum, are not visible yet can still cause severe eye injuries.
+When grinding or otherwise producing sparks, wear appropriate personal protective equipment (PPE) such as leather sleeves, gloves, safety glasses, ear plugs, and a face shield (See Chapter 3).
 Be sure sparks are not directed toward people or machines that could be damaged.
 Glass is susceptible to being pitted and damaged by sparks and should be protected.
 Remove flammable materials from hot work areas.
 Fires can start and spread quickly.
 Always have a fire extinguisher handy when doing hot work.

 Several high-pressure gas cylinders of different colors are stored against a wall, secured by a chain around them.